ashea-code/BLUI/README.md

 Updating the CEF event loop
 ---------------------------------------
-You must call the `BluManager::doBluMessageLoop();` method every tick in order for the CEF process to update properly.
+~~You must call the `BluManager::doBluMessageLoop();` method every tick in order for the CEF process to update properly.
 To do this, override the default GameMode's Tick function and include the `Blu/Public/BluManager.h` header file.
-You can then call the appropriate method.
+You can then call the appropriate method.~~

+As of now, you no longer need to do this.
+You can simply call a blueprint node to Tick the CEF loop every tick of the level blueprint.

 Loading Local Files